BaluRajaDurai/code-challenge/README.md

 Clone the repository from the github repository to your local system.

+Change the directory to the 'frontend' folder and refer to the README file for instructions on how to run the frontend.

+Change the directory to the 'backend' folder and refer to the README file for instructions on how to run the backend.

 Create .env file for both frontend and backend.

 Remove the setTimeout function at the App.tsx if the network is slow.